 The Board of the Thirty Meter Telescope selected Maunakea in July 2009 after a rigorous five-year campaign spanning the entire globe that measured virtually every atmospheric feature that might affect the performance of the telescope.
 Community outreach and engagement have been important to TMT from the start Since that time, the project has held many public meetings, participated in hundreds of one-on-one meetings and group presentations, and has engaged in open dialog and meaningful discussions with community members and stakeholders to better understand the island’s issues as well as the cultural and natural significance of Maunakea.
 TMT has diligently followed the state’s laws, procedures and processes in its efforts to build TMT on Maunakea, including the preparation of a very extensive environmental impact statement.
 Over the last few years, TMT has experienced several unforeseen challenges, starting with the halting of its official groundbreaking ceremony by protestors in October 2014.
 Subsequent protests on the mountain prevented the start of construction on two separate occasions in 2015.
 On September 28, 2017 the State Board of Land and Natural Resources (BLNR) announced its decision to grant the Conservation District Use Permit to the University of Hawaii – Hilo to build TMT on Maunakea.
-That permit was challenged in court and TMT is awaiting a ruling from the Hawaii State Supreme Court.
+Opponents challenged the new permit before the Hawaii State Supreme Court.
 On Tuesday, October 30, 2018, the Hawaii Supreme Court, by majority decision, issued its opinion affirming the Board of Land and Natural Resources' decision to issue a CDUP for construction of the Thirty Meter Telescope on Maunakea.
 On Wednesday, June 19, 2019, the DLNR issued a notice to proceed (NTP) to the University of Hawaii for the Thirty Meter Telescope on Maunakea.
 The NTP is a formal communication indicating that all pre-construction conditions and mitigation measures specifically required as a condition of the Conservation District Use Permit (CDUP) have been met.
 On July 10, 2019, Gov. David Ige and the Thirty Meter Telescope International Observatory (TIO)announced that construction of the Thirty Meter Telescope (TMT) will begin the week of July 15, 2019.
 Much more information about TMT and Hawaii can be found on a dedicated website at http://www.maunakeaandtmt.org/.